 Timetable of Trump's pullout from Syria being questioned

-WASHINGTON – Amid questions about the pace of his exit from Syria, President Donald Trump complained on Monday that he's getting "bad press" for his decision to pull American troops out of the country and insisted he was simply making good on his campaign promise against U.S. involvement in "never ending wars."
+WASHINGTON – Amid questions about the pace of his exit from Syria, President Donald Trump complained Monday that he's getting "bad press" for his decision to pull American troops out of the country and insisted he was simply making good on his campaign promise against U.S. involvement in "never ending wars."

 Trump abruptly announced in mid-December that he was withdrawing 2,000 U.S. troops from Syria.
 The decision was roundly criticized by his national security advisers and Democratic and Republican lawmakers, several of whom asked him to reconsider.
 It prompted Defense Secretary Jim Mattis to step down, and the U.S. envoy to the coalition fighting Islamic State militants resigned in protest.